Spokane’s Jewish marathoner

 Being a friend of Don, I took it upon myself to care for him and prevent him from attacking others.
 Don lives in my garage out back, and is always tethered with chains.
 Our relationship is similar to that of Shaun and Ed in the movie Shaun of the Dead.Garage home

-Zombies are easy to care for and somehow, sitting in a garage all day with nothing to do is not mind-numbing for Don.
+Zombies are easy to care for and sitting in a garage all day with nothing to do is not mind-numbing for Don.
 That’s understandable since Don no longer has a mind.
-However, I allow Don some entertainment.
-On occasion I let some of his zombie friends come over for cards.Don playing cards (1)
+However, on occasion I let some of his zombie friends come over for cards.Don playing cards (1)

 As well, I take Don to Flying Irish runs on Thursdays.Garage door

-As you can see in the above photo, I have to bring a rope to keep Don tethered beside me and a club to remind whenever he lunges at someone that the Flying Irish is a social gathering, not dinner.
+I keep Don tethered with a rope, and I use a club whenever he lunges at someone to remind him that Flying Irish runners are not dinner.

-To prevent yourself from becoming a zombie, I very especially urge you to read my post, Zombies vs. Runners.
+To prevent yourself from becoming a zombie, I very especially urge you to read the post, Zombies vs. Runners.